letmaik/rawpy/README.rst

     sudo apt-get install libraw-dev

-Or install the latest developer version from the SVN repository:
+Or install the latest developer version from the source repository:

 .. code-block:: sh